derrickbeining/practice-with-middleware/README.md

 ### Notes & Hints

-* You are strongly encouraged to look at `helper.js` to understand the behavior and implementation of the `mountMatchesUrl` function.
+* You are strongly encouraged to look at `helper.js` and `helper.spec.js` to understand the behavior and implementation of the `mountMatchesUrl` function.
+You can see the examples in action by changing `xdescribe` to `describe`.
 * Methods with a leading underscore (e.g. `app._handleHTTP`) are "internal" properties which are part of the underlying machinery, but are not typically meant to be directly accessed by the user/developer.
 * `_handleHTTP` can (and probably should) be implemented with no loops.